Set macro speed (autodelay)

 Autodelay is applied to:

-In macros and menu/toolbar items, initial autodelay is as specified in Options (default is 100 milliseconds).
-In functions, initial autodelay is 0.
+In macros and menu/toolbar/autotext items, default (initial) autodelay is 100 ms, or as set with RtOptions.
+In functions and member functions, initial autodelay is 0.

-Tips: To add autodelay feature for an user-defined function, add wait -2 at the end.
+Tips: To add autodelay feature for a user-defined function, add wait -2 at the end.

-Syntax2: Returns current autodelay (but does not change).
+Syntax2: Returns current autodelay (does not change).
 Alternatively, use getopt function.

 Examples